 - If you test positive and have symptoms

 - You can return to the clinic after 5 days and you have no symptoms

 - If symptoms persist, return when you are asymptomatic.

 What should I do to prepare for my in-person appointments?

 - You may receive a call from us prior to your appointment where we will ask a series of questions to screen you for any concerning symptoms.
 Please note that known symptoms of COVID-19 are varied.
 Refer to the CDC website for the most up-to-date list of known symptoms.

 - Call us before you arrive to the office you have any concerns about your health on the day of your appointments, such as a cough or fever.
-We will likely encourage you switch your in-person visit to a virtual telehealth service to discuss your symptoms and to determine best “next steps”.

 - Wash your hands via the public restrooms before entering our clinic and/or use our hand sanitizer when you arrive.